DuyNguyenPhuong/Machine-Learning-for-Comment-Classification/README.md

-# Sentiment-classification-
+# Machine Learning Project Sentiment-classification

-libraries : tensorflow,numpy
+Hi everyone, in this project, I used Machine Learning to Classify Toxic Comments by implementing RNN model

-In this project, I will implement RNN model to classify toxic comments from users with tensorflow
+Some of the libraries I use are tensorflow and numpy